SteveLeungYL/WaterTracker/README.md

 - [x] Double Tap on watchOS to trigger drink water.
 - [x] App Store Released. ⭐️
 - [ ] The HealthKit data is not presented correctly in the first launch of the app.
+- [ ] The current CupView and SummaryView are a bit too complex.
+Divide them into smaller subviews.
 - [ ] A better `.accessoryCorner` widget, different than `.accessoryCircular`.
 - [ ] Swipe to drink (swipe on the CupView to trigger drink button, better with animations).
 - [ ] App Intents.